1/2/07

 Frank, I tried to return my policy.
 They instead refunded me $300.

-Martin Massachusettes Homebuyer said...
+6. Martin Massachusettes Homebuyer says:

 Hey Frank,